Noaaan/MythicMetals/PATCHNOTES.md

 Instead of destroying all the blocks in its radius, it will exclude any ores in the blast radius.
 Thanks to BasiqueEvangelist for this feature!

+### Balancing changes
+Platinum is now slightly less common in caves (discard chance up).
+Slightly increased the spawn chance of Calcite Kyber.
+Increased the durability of the following armor sets (largest to smallest increase):
+- Carmot
+- Steel
+- Kyber
+- Midas Gold
+- Mythril
+- Hallowed
+- Osmium

+Increased the durability of the following tools:
+- Gilded Midas Gold Sword (800 -> 999)
+- Hallowed (1739 -> 1984)
+- Mythril (1445 -> 1564)

 ### Other Changes
 Allow the Banglum Nuke to be ignited using a flint and steel inside a dispenser.
 Added Smooth Stone to the Midas Gold Bartering loot table.
+**Added a warning to logs whenever Terralith is installed.**
+- Terralith uses a lot of stone variants in the overworld, like Calcite, which causes ores to spawn in unexpected places.
+- Keep this in mind whenever you are using both, as I have yet to create a custom ore configuration just for Terralith.

 # 0.15.4
 Restored Alloy Forgery recipes (will be available natively in AF next week).